spinnaker/governance/sig-bug-triage-process.md

 SIGs should be triaging the issues with their matching label during every SIG meeting.
 You can view
 [a list of recently filed issues](https://github.com/spinnaker/spinnaker/labels/sig%2Fplatform) on GitHub to click through the ones filed since your last meeting.
 (That link shows issues for the Platform SIG, but you can easily edit the filter from there.)

 Each issue should have one of three outcomes:

 1.  **Assigned to a user or added to an actively-maintained GitHub project.** An actively-maintained project has a team of people who are using it to plan future work.
-If you assign it to a project, you should also add the `no-lifecycle` tag so that Spinnakerbot doesn't automatically close it.

 1.  **Marked with the label "contributions welcome".** This is an indicator that we don't know anyone who will be working on the issue, but we would be